dothedada/solo5/README.md

         - import - export task batches
     - [] CSV manager
         - Create, read, write task in CSV
+        - Second CSV with all the tasks that has a prerequisite
     - [] Interfase printer
         - set day
         - check (day, next day, all)